StemhubSmarthome/codesmine-docs-en/docs/smartHomeIoT/case10.md

 <HR>

 <span id="subtitle">What is home health data monitoring system?</span><BR><P>
 Health monitoring is the concept of tracking the conditions of different parameters inside the user’s house.
-From the simplest temperature and humidity data to more advanced detection of CO2, town gas etc, having such system can help make alert for prevention of accident, like town gas leakage or short of oxygen inside the house.<BR><P>
+For indoor, the important parameters to analyze the home comfortability are temperature, humidity, pm2.5, CO2 and VOC.
+In this system, we can base on temperature and humidity to measure the comfortability of the home.
+With the too high temperature or too low humidity will also affect the comfortability.<BR><P>

 <span id="subtitle">Home health monitoring system operation</span><BR><P>
 In this scenario, integrated temperature and humidity sensor DHT11 is used.
 It can track and send back the data collected to the main control board for further analysis, constant display and cloud server storage.
 Also the IAQ Score analyst can help to estimate the environment status.<BR><P>